abstainsolutions/react-crud-node/README.md

+## About Project

-## Simple Crude Application With React And Express JS
+Simple Crud Application With React And Express JS.

+## Steps to set up application

 1. Download and extract ZIP
 2. Run any local server like wamp or xamp as we need to make DB connection